 Staying abreast of shifting trends in the meeting and event industry can feel like chasing a moving target.
 This quick summary brings together the most prevalent predictions and recommendations in one place so you can hit the mark every time.

-The Zoom fatigue created in 2020 cemented the effects of social isolation.
+The Zoom fatigue that began in 2020 cemented the effects of social isolation.
 Your folks are hungrier than ever before for human connection but also concerned about the lingering pandemic.
 Event planners are increasing value and distinction by integrating virtual with on-site programs.
 This hybrid model is white hot in the coming year.
 Nearly all upcoming meetings include an in-person format with most organizers retaining some virtual elements even when things normalize.
 The technical learning curve of the past year lends itself well to streaming video and content-on-demand to online registrants while focusing on engagement from the stage and the attendee tables.
 Some associations will continue using Zoom while those with bigger budgets will level up their production, technology, and platforms.
 The integrated format also accommodates the new normal of virtual learning for those that don’t want to travel to live events for cost, time, or safety reasons.

-While waiting with baited breath for vaccines and the pandemic to subside, attendees need to feel safe if they are going to register for your event.
+While waiting with baited breath for the pandemic to subside, attendees need to feel safe if they are going to register for your event.
 Your organization will stand out if you have a plan for enforcing masks, social distancing, sanitizing, communication, and testing.
 This focus on safety and social distancing will continue in the foreseeable future.

 The rates of depression, anxiety, and burnout are on the rise.
 Although prevention is the best way to stay healthy, there's also a lot of “medical distancing” going on during the pandemic.
 In short, people are distancing themselves from doctor visits, checkups, and procedures they actually need.
 The interest and need for good well-being programs have never been higher.